ashutoshmjain/gita/src/continuum.md

 The good news is nature provides a mechanism to maintain history for everything.
 This mechanism is a fool proof ledger that can't be tempered by anyone.
 No it is not a Block Chain :-) It is called "light".
 We may also cal it "information".

 Everything that exists or ever existed, emits electromagnetic radiations (with exception of Black holes- they swoop in their own radiations too - they are both hungry and greedy).
 These radiations can be in different levels of energy (or frequency).
 For example Gamma rays have very high energy even more than X rays.
-On the other side of spectrum we have radio waves that have a very high wave-length and thus very low energy.
+On the other side of spectrum we have radio waves that have a longer wave-length and thus very low energy.
 Our visible light falls somewhere in the middle.
 There is however one thing in common for all the electro-magnetic waves - they all travel at the same speed in our space - roughly at around 300,000 km per sec.
 I can go "on and on" on electro-magnetic waves but I had rather give you this xkcd - it says it all.

 ![](./spectrum.jpg)

 Scientists use these waves to measure all sorts of things from the far flung places to the origin of our universe.
 For example , our Universe is 13.8 billion years old.
 Obviously there was no recorded history at that time.
 Then how can we be so sure of the phenomenon?
 That is where electromagnetic waves come into play - We know that we can still observe the light created say around 380,000 years after the big bang.
 The photons from that event are still accessible to our instruments.
 This back ground light is distinctly available in the shape of microwave radiations commonly called "cosmic microwave radiations -CMB" .
 We can figure out with high confidence that the pattern of CMB is around 380,000 years after the big bang.

 The first question is how come these photons still around?

-From theory of Relativity, we know that everything moves at ~300K km per sec in our space-time.
+The answer is in Theory of Relativity, we know that everything moves at ~300K km per sec in our space-time.
 And that includes you , me and the computer you are reading  this text on.
 If something moves spatially at the speed of light ~300K Km per sec, then it doesn't move at all in time and -vice versa.
 In other words ~300K Km per sec in not a special thing for "light".
 The only thing that is special about light is it puts all its eggs into the spatial basket whereas we the "chair-seekers" move mostly in time :-)

 Thus photons never move in time.
 They are ever young.
 Or in other words - nothing ever dies in the realm of information.